 14. Select the stage and then select the plus (+) sign at the bottom of the first step to add it.

-15. Select the new step and then select the Data Field to associate to this step.
+15. Select the new step and then select the Data Field to associate with this step.
 For this example, select AccidentDescription

 16. Select the Required checkbox and then set the Sequence to 2.